SpongePowered/SpongeDocs/source/plugin/configuration/serialization.rst

     }

 This ``TypeSerializer`` must then be registered with Configurate.
-This can be done either globally, by registering to the default :javadoc:`ninja.leaping.configurate.objectmapping.serialize.TypeSerializerCollection` or locally, by specifying it in the :javadoc:`ninja.leaping.configurate.ConfigurationOptions` when loading your config.
+This can be done either globally, by registering to the default :javadoc:`TypeSerializerCollection` or locally, by specifying it in the :javadoc:`ConfigurationOptions` when loading your config.

 **Code Example: Registering a TypeSerializer globally**